 The Waiting List

-We are required by law to give preference to Australian citizens and permanent residents.
+As applicants move up the waiting list, the monastery will get in contact and offer a training space.
+We are required by Department of Home Affairs to give preference to Australian residents.
+Due to shortage of training space, overseas candidate intake is closed for the time being.
 Thus, if you are from overseas it may take a very long time before an opportunity arises.
-Visas for candidates to stay for the minimum period of five years are costly and may be difficult to obtain from the Australian Immigration Department.
-That is why we encourage women who are interested in becoming a nun to find a place in their own country.
+Australia Visas for candidates to stay for the minimum period of five years are costly and may be difficult to obtain.
+We encourage women who are interested in becoming a nun to find a place in their own country.

 Life as an Anagarikaa